pkraison/pkraison/README.md

 ## 🌟 Fun Facts

-- 💬 Favorite quote: *"Sometimes you gotta run before you can walk."*
+- 💬 Favorite quote: *"Manifold possibilities emerge where the mind dares to explore."*
 - 🔭 Exploring the intersection of **chaos and clarity** where **potential converges with purpose**.
 - 📚 Big fan of **Neal Stephenson** and fascinated by the simulation hypothesis (*“The Lattice,” as I like to call it*).